A formula for the Euler class of foliations: The maw dual graph

-Here is the idea of the construction: since the exterior of $\mathcal B$ is a union of balls, we can define a cellular structure on $M$ having $\mathcal B$ as $2$-dimensional skeleton.
-The sectors of $\mathcal{B}$ are a union of $2$-cells, the branched locus and $\partial B$ are part of the $1$-skeleton.
-If $\mathcal{B}$ carries a foliation $\mathcal{F}$, such foliation is (after a local isotopy) tangent to $\mathcal B$ and the maw vector field gives a nonvanishing section of the restriction of the plane field to most of the $1$-skeleton.
-The cycle $\Gamma(\mathcal B)$ is an embedded graph such that, for any sector $s$ of $\mathcal B$, the algebraic intersection number between $\Gamma(\mathcal B)$ and $s$ equals the obstruction to extend the maw vector field from $\partial s$ to the interior of $s$.
+Here is the idea of the construction: since the exterior of $\mathcal B$ is a union of balls, we can define a cellular structure on $M$ having $\mathcal B$ as the $2$-dimensional skeleton.
+The sectors of $\mathcal{B}$ are a union of $2$-cells, the branching locus and $\partial B$ are part of the $1$-skeleton.
+If $\mathcal{B}$ carries a foliation $\mathcal{F}$, the tangent plane field $T\mc F|_\mc B$ is homotopic to $T\mc B$.
+Hence, the maw vector field gives a nonvanishing section of the tangent plane field for most of the $1$-skeleton.
+The cycle $\Gamma_m(\mathcal B)$ is an embedded graph such that, for every sector $s$ of $\mathcal B$, the algebraic intersection number between $\Gamma_m(\mathcal B)$ and $s$ equals the obstruction to extending the maw vector field from $\partial s$ to the interior of $s$.
 Such obstruction is what we will call the \emph{maw Euler characteristic} of $s$.

-\bd[Maw Euler characteristic] Let $s$ be a sector of a branched surface $\mathcal B$ and let $v$ be a vertex of the branched locus $\brl (\mc B)$ on $\partial s$, i.e., $v$ is either a triple point on $\partial s$ or an extreme of $s\cap \partial M$.
-We say that $v$ is a \emph{double corner} (or double vertex) for $s$ if the maw vector field points inward on one edge at $v$ and outward on the other (e.g., $v$ is a triple point and $s$ is a mixed sector at $v$).
+\bd[Maw Euler characteristic] Let $s$ be a sector of a branched surface $\mathcal B$ and let $v$ be a vertex of the branching locus $\brl (\mc B)$ on $\partial s$, i.e., $v$ is either a triple point on $\partial s$ or an extreme of $s\cap \partial M$.
+We say that $v$ is a \emph{double corner} (or double vertex) for $s$ if the maw vector field points inward on one edge at $v$ and outward on the other.
 We say that $v$ is a \emph{smoothable corner} (or smoothable vertex) otherwise.
 See Figure~\ref{fig: corners} left.
 Indicate with $\dc(s)$ the number of double corners on $\partial s$.
 The \emph{maw Euler characteristic} of $s$ is \ed